aeternity/aepp-sdk-python/docs/topics/install.rst

 #.
 Take a look at virtualenv_ and virtualenvwrapper_.
 These tools provide
-   isolated Python environments, which are more practical than installing packages systemwide.
+   isolated Python environments, which are more practical than installing packages system-wide.
 They also allow installing packages without administrator privileges.
 The :doc:`contributing tutorial
    </intro/contributing>` walks through how to create a virtualenv.